What Circular Economy Strategies can SMEs Implement Right Now?

 Collaboration between SMEs and other companies, governments, or even competitors is critical in implementing circular economy strategies.
 Industrial symbiosis, where the waste of one company becomes the input for another, can drastically reduce resource consumption.
 A UK-based study found that industrial symbiosis reduced operational costs by €1.3 billion and cut CO2 emissions by 42 million tonnes.

-In practical terms, SMEs can in local collaborations where they share resources or by-products.
+In practical terms, SMEs can engage in local collaborations where they share resources or by-products.
 An example is Kalundborg Symbiosis in Denmark, where several companies, including SMEs, share energy, water, and waste resources, achieving both cost savings and environmental benefits.
 For SMEs that lack the financial capacity for large-scale changes, collaborating with other companies in symbiotic systems allows them to collectively reap the benefits of circularity.

 7. Local Sourcing and Short Supply Chains